 When you have identified a seller or a company that is abusing your Intellectual Property Rights, we suggest that you conduct a name-based query on Google, Yandex and Baidu for the sellers/companies name in quotation marks “company name”.
 If you search with quotation marks, the search engine will return only exact matches of your search, potentially revealing more marketplaces, social media platforms or websites where the same seller/company is active.

 If you have visited the marketplaces from your list and mapped out the abuse.
 You should end up with an overview, preferably sorted by priority as the example below.

-An example visualization of results sorted by number of cases identified
+An example visualization of results sorted by the number of cases identified

 Enforcing your right in China is not as “bad” as many thinks.

 There is still a perception (all though changing) that brand owners cannot enforce their rights in China.
-China has in fact done a lot to improve their legal framework.
+China has in fact done a lot to improve its legal framework.

-Firstly, China has signed most international agreements, which require their members to uphold a minimum standard of IPR protection, perhaps most notably:
+Firstly, China has signed most international agreements, which require its members to uphold a minimum standard of IPR protection, perhaps most notably: